SergeyMakeev/z8/docs/SPECS.md

 29 | write-only | GPU | Sprite #3, position Y
 30 | write-only | GPU | Sprite #3, sprite index
 31 | read-only | RND | Random number generator port

+**Note:**
+In case the MSB of character is not zero, the terminal will use a special palette from port 12 instead of the current line palette.
+In this case, character LSB controls which color (hight or low) from the special palette to use.

 ## Z8 Color table (Palette)